-Nela Richardson, Chief Economist at Redfin, describes the phenomenon like this, “The irony of the modern housing market is that the places where we are seeing wage growth are places where people can't live because they are too un-affordable.
+Nela Richardson, Chief Economist at Redfin, describes the phenomenon like this, “The irony of the modern housing market is that the places where we are seeing wage growth are places where people can't live because they are too unaffordable.
 There is a mismatch."

-Housing appreciation has continued since 2008, and will continue to grow slowly while returning to normalized pricing.
+Housing appreciation has continued since 2008 and will continue to grow slowly while returning to normalized pricing.
 In Realtor.com’s housing 2017 forecast, Jonathan Smoke, Chief Economist, describes the market heading for “a moderation, as opposed to a slowdown.
 The pace of growth is still strong and, for pricing, still represents an above-average level of appreciation.”
-Specifically, economists at CoreLogic, a leading real estate data research company, suggests about a 5% increase in home prices.
+Specifically, economists at CoreLogic, a leading real estate data research company, suggest about a 5% increase in home prices.

 This pricing is of course helpful for sellers, but buyers will have to heavily consider the increasing mortgage rates in addition to the home price.
-This is particularly true for of the majority of first-time homebuyers who will need financing for their purchase.
+This is particularly true for the majority of first-time homebuyers who will need financing for their purchase.
 Mortgage rates are expected to vary sporadically throughout 2017, with most experts predicting the rates to remain between an estimated 3.75 - 4.6%.

 Coupled with a tight inventory for starter and mid-priced homes throughout 2017, first-timers may be priced out of the market.

 For nearly a decade, mortgage rates have been running at historical lows, and home shoppers were eager to purchase.
-CoreLogic reports 66% of homeowners in the United States locked in mortgage rates of less than 4.5%.
+CoreLogic reports that 66% of homeowners in the United States locked in mortgage rates of less than 4.5%.
 Although it may be the right time for these buyers to make a move into a larger home or different market, they are thinking twice, due to the trend known as “rate lock.”
 Buyers are noticing the upward creep of mortgage rates and are less likely to buy, further restricting inventory.

 Throughout the past five years, almost every month, new home listings at the lowest price points have declined.
 Homeowners aren’t selling, and builders continue to hold off building in this price range.
 Rather than starter homes, their focus has been on high-end real estate.
-One deviation however, is the increase in new build townhouses.
-Builders avoid high land costs and can cater to entry level buyers.
+One deviation, however, is the increase in new build townhouses.
+Builders avoid high land costs and can cater to entry-level buyers.